ivogeorg/FCND-Motion-Planning/README.md

 #### 2.2. *Questions on the simulator*

 1. ~What are the parameters in the simulator?
 Are they settable?~ PID coefficients, max values, etcetera drone dynamics.
 Nothing about the view.
-2. Can the simulator view perspective relative to the drone be changed?
-Does it have to be relative to the drone?
+2. ~Can the simulator view perspective relative to the drone be changed?
+Does it have to be relative to the drone?~ The controls work fine and the whole world can be viewed from above.
+The perspective can be changed with **Pan Camera** and can be zoomed.
+The camera can also be tilted, yawed, and zoomed.
+See next question.
-3.
+3. Is there a drone camera view separate from the simulator observer view?
+4. What does the simulator show?
+How does that correspond to the grid? *There isn't any city or a b-n-w grid view of the city when inspected from the drone in the "Motion Planning" simulator view.
+There is just a large square of "pavement".*